-- TV (royalties are paid by the TV station for the broadcast of a show, film or commercial with your music on it.
-This is not to be confused with the actual placement of your songs in TV, film or commercials which is a sync royalty)
+- TV (royalties are paid by the TV station for the broadcast of a show, film or commercial that includes your music.
+This is not to be confused with the sync license fee, which is determined and paid up front to secure the music usage.)

 - Elevator music services

 Don’t forget that to get paid for your live performances, you must submit your setlists to your collection society

 There are so many ways to collect royalties nowadays that it’s important for songwriters and musicians to know how their songs can earn money.
 The music industry can be overwhelming and confusing to new writers (sometimes even to professionals) and having a good system to check your revenue streams is vital.
 Keep track of where your songs are being used, make sure you’re affiliated with your local collection society, and have your publisher or publishing administrator collect your domestic and international mechanical and performance publishing royalties.